ProfessorManhattan/ansible-androidstudio/CONTRIBUTING.md

 ### Pre-Commit Hook

-Even if you decide not to use `npm run commit`, you will see that `git commit` behaives differently since the pre-commit hook is installed when you run `npm i`.
+Even if you decide not to use `npm run commit`, you will see that `git commit` behaves differently since the pre-commit hook is installed when you run `npm i`.
 This pre-commit hook is there to test your code before committing.
 If you need to bypass the pre-commit hook, then you will have to add the `--no-verify` tag at the end of your `git commit` command (e.g. `git commit -m "Commit" --no-verify`).

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#code-format)